rgl-epfl/large-steps-pytorch/README.md

 - Fig. 8 -> `viewpoints`
 - Fig. 9 -> `influence`

+## Dependencies

+This repository depends on PyTorch and nvdiffrast.
+Please follow instructions on the PyTorch website to install it.
+To install `nvdiffrast` and the Botsch-Kobbelt remesher, which are provided as submodules, please run the `setup_dependencies.sh` script.
 ## License
 This code is provided under a BSD-style license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the